Open-EO/openeo-processes/meta/implementation.md

    As a pre-defined process that exposes itself as a normal openEO process.
    It is not exposed to the user that in the background an AP is invoked.
-2. **Pre-deployment through ADES**
+2. **Pre-deployment through *OGC API - Processes - Part 2: Deploy, Replace, Undeploy***

-   In addition to the openEO API, a provider can offer access to an [Application Deployment and Execution Service (ADES)](https://github.com/eoepca/proc-ades).
+   In addition to the openEO API, a provider can offer access to an instance of *OGC API - Processes - Part 2: Deploy, Replace, Undeploy* (OGC DRU).
-   The ADES is likely external to the openEO API tree due to the conflicting `GET /processes` endpoint.
+   The OGC DRU instance is likely external to the openEO API tree due to the conflicting `GET /processes` endpoint.
-   As such the ADES exposes itself in the `GET /` endpoint of the openEO API instance through a link.
+   As such the OGC DRU instance exposes itself in the `GET /` endpoint of the openEO API instance through a link.
-   The link must have the relation type `http://www.opengis.net/def/rel/ogc/1.0/processes`, which points to the ADES `/processes` endpoint.
+   The link must have the relation type `http://www.opengis.net/def/rel/ogc/1.0/processes`, which points to the `/processes` of the OGC API - Processes endpoint.
-   Users can deploy APs through the ADES and use them through the process `run_ogcapi`.
+   Users can deploy APs through the OGC DRU instance and use them through the process `run_ogcapi`.

-   If the provider doesn't offer an ADES itself, users could also deploy their AP with another provider.
+   If the provider doesn't offer an OGC DRU instance itself, users could also deploy their AP with another provider.
    In this case use the process `run_ogcapi_externally` instead.

    Example process node: